Netanel6/BitHomeTest/README.md

 4.onFragmentReady - all the other methods inside the class

 ### Coroutines
-To handle the data loading and saving I used Kotlin coroutines It is a google’s library so we can agree that it isn’t a 3rd library all the way (more explained below)
+To handle the data loading and saving I used Kotlin coroutines multithreading asynchronous work(more explained below)

 ### NavigationController and BottomNavigationView
 The navigation of the app is through Navigation controller (nav_graph) & BottomNavigationView